 Notes

 - Cheese.
-Use a mature cheddar cheese to flavour the cheese sauce.
+Use mature cheddar cheese to flavour the cheese sauce.
 A mature cheddar has a stronger flavour, so you will need less of it.
 As with all recipes, I recommend grating the cheese yourself as it's more economical and reduces plastic waste.
 Pre-grated cheeses don't always melt so well due to the anti-clumping agents that are added to them.

 Storage

-You can keep this cauliflower cheese pasta bake in the fridge for up to two days.
-It doesn't freeze well unfortunately.
-Cauliflowers are best stored in a paper bag in the fridge.
+You can keep this cauliflower pasta bake in the fridge for up to two days.
+It doesn't freeze well unfortunately as the cauliflower will go mushy.
+To store cauliflowers, place them in a loosely sealed plastic bag with holes to allow for air circulation.
+Pop in a cloth or paper towel to absorb any moisture and store them in the bottom of the fridge in the salad compartment.
 A whole cauliflower should keep well for a week.
-Keep it upside down to prevent condensation forming on top of the florets.Nutrition per serving
+Keep it upside down to prevent condensation from forming on top of the florets.
+Cut florets will keep for about 4 days.Nutrition per serving

 The Nutritional Values are computer generated estimates based on industry standards and are provided as a helpful guide only.